ksjefferies/professional-portfolio/README.md

 In this project, i did the following:

-- Provided samples of prior projexts
+- Provided samples of prior projects
-- Ensure page is following Accessibility Standards, including the icons and image elements contain alt attributes
+- Created name, picture, and nav section wiith about me, contact, and project links
 - Checked that all page links were functional
-- Increased the efficiency of the CSS by consolidating the selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before elements and sections of the page
+- Confirmed all Nav links scrolled to correct section of the page
+- Ensured latest project was listed first and larger size than other projects
+- Confirmed all image links resolved to correct URL
+- Responsive layout that adapted to my viewport

 -----
 ## Screenshot of final page